Signs You're Disconnected From Your Body + What To Do About It

 To practice awareness in the moment: pause, breathe, and sense what's going on in your body and inner world.

 It may take time for these practices to feel natural to you.
-That's ok: awareness and presence is a lifelong practice.
-Feeling connected within who you are is something that's cultivated and deepened with every experience, if you choose.
-So enjoy the journey!
+That's okay — awareness and presence is a lifelong practice.
+Feeling connected within who you are is something that's cultivated and deepened with every experience, if you choose, so make sure to enjoy the journey!